 Remember 2 paragraphs ago when I said it never rains?
 Well, as we approached Bullhead, the clouds started to gather, it started to get dark and it started to rain.
 No not just rain, pour.

 It was so cold, so wet and so miserable the first few hours we were there.

 It did eventually break and we were able to really make a dent in our work.
 We had to make a run to the local dump to empty the trash bags we had collected and we needed food, this was at about 2 PM if I remember correctly.
 By this point, the rain had cleared and it was actually warm and sunny.
 We still had about half the yard to do, but the weather looked good, so we figured we were fine.
 We rode up to the dump and then stopped to pick up some lunch on our way back.

 We figured we would eat back at the trailer, and as we approached the trailer we again started to see clouds collecting…and flashes of light…and rumbling thunder.

 We skipped eating and rushed back to work.
 Not even 15 minutes in, it started to rain…hard.
 But, I just told myself, “Hawaii prepared you for this.
 Rain is fine.
 You got this.
 Ignore the cold.” and I kept working.

 And it took me a moment to realize it, but it was getting harder because it was hail and the hail was getting bigger.

 In the desert.
-In an area with about a 6% chance to get rain on any given day; AND on the one day I had to be there; AND I had to get work done in the yard; and I not only got rain, but I got thunder, lightening and hail.
+In an area with about a 6% chance to get rain on any given day; AND on the one day I had to be there, AND I had to get work done in the yard, and I not only got rain, but I got thunder, lightning and hail.